Reading Time: 5 minutes

 In my experience, people often make assumptions about the performance of their website.
 Using a web analytics tool provides factual data about how your website is actually performing.

-By regularly reviewing the historical visitation, activity and behavior trends of visitors to our websites, we can better understand how people are really interacting with our site.
+By regularly reviewing the historical visitation, activity and behaviour trends of visitors to our websites, we can better understand how people are really interacting with our site.
 This enables us to make informed, strategic and results-focused marketing decisions.

 What other web analytics tools exist?